Anomalous Jet Identification via Sequence Modeling

 \subsection{Event Level Performance}

 A natural benchmark of the Anomaly Score's ability to distinguish anomalous jets is to apply the score in an analysis-like context.
-In this study, the goal is to reconstruct the $Z'$ particle in the invariant mass spectrum $M_{JJ}$ of the two jets in each signal event.
+In this study, the goal is to reconstruct the $Z'$ particle in the invariant mass spectrum $M_{JJ}$ of the two boosted jets corresponding to the decays of X and Y as described in Section \ref{section:data}.
 To do this, the network is trained on both the leading and sub-leading jets, with one set of network weights saved for each amount of contamination.

 Since the model produces one Anomaly Score per jet, the Anomaly Scores for the leading and sub-leading jet must be combined to arrive at an overall \textit{Event Score}.
-In this study, the Event Score is chosen to be the highest of the two individual Anomaly Scores between the leading and sub-leading jets.
-This constructs an event-level discriminant which uses the most anomalous jet in the event to discriminate.
-The ability of the Event Score to distinguish signal from background is illustrated in Figure \ref{fig:mjj_vs_evscore}, showing the correlations between the dijet invariant mass and the assigned Event Score in a dataset with 10\% signal contamination.
-The significant feature of the $3500$ GeV $Z'$ occupies high values of the Event Score, validating the Event Score as a discriminant of anomalous events from background.
+In this study, the Event Score is chosen to be the highest of the two Anomaly Scores between the leading and sub-leading jets, resulting in an event-level discriminant which uses the most anomalous jet in the event to discriminate.
+The ability of the Event Score to distinguish signal from background is illustrated in Figure \ref{fig:mjj_vs_evscore}, showing the correlations between the dijet invariant mass and the Event Score in a dataset with 10\% signal contamination.
+The significant feature of the $3500$ GeV $Z'$ occupies a region of high Event Score, validating this quantity as a discriminant of anomalous events from background.

 The goal of this search is to observe an excess of signal events in the dijet invariant mass distribution at a mass corresponding to the Z' particle.
-This is commonly referred to as a ``bump hunt" search, in which the signal is expected to appear as a bump upon an otherwise smoothly falling background distribution.\footnote{This model was also demonstrated in a similar context in the LHC Olympics Anomaly Detection challenge as part of the ML4Jets2020 workshop~\cite{kasieczka2021lhc}.}
+This is commonly referred to as a "bump hunt" search, in which the signal is expected to appear as a bump upon an otherwise smoothly falling background distribution.\footnote{This model was also demonstrated in a similar context in the LHC Olympics Anomaly Detection challenge as part of the ML4Jets2020 workshop~\cite{kasieczka2021lhc}.}